wjiazheng/EPDiff/README.md

 # EPDiff

-The evaluation code for "EPDiff: Erasure Perception Diffusion Model for Unsupervised Anomaly Detection in Preoperative Multimodal Images", which is submitted to IEEE Transactions on Medical Imaging.
+The evaluation code for the paper "EPDiff: Erasure Perception Diffusion Model for Unsupervised Anomaly Detection in Preoperative Multimodal Images", which is submitted to IEEE Transactions on Medical Imaging.

 Our implementation is based on [DDPM](https://github.com/dome272/Diffusion-Models-pytorch) and [ANDi](https://github.com/alexanderfrotscher/andi).
 The entire code will be updated after acceptance.